All Episodes

 Figures, figures, figures.

-After September 1940, when a test was fully successful, the Navy classified the project, called it Project Rainbow, and then took it over.
+After September 1940, when the test was fully successful, the Navy classified the project, called it Project Rainbow, and then took it over.

 For what period of time did this ship disappear, and when it returned, was it intact?

-You're asking me to remember something which I didn't really fully know, but was characteristic at that time, typically the tests were in about 20 minutes.
+You're asking me to remember something which I didn't really fully know, but it was characteristic at that time.

 And when the ship returned to normal visibility, it was in exactly the same location.

-There was no change in the ship or damage to the ship.
+There was no change in the shape or damage to the ship.

 Yeah, that's what I meant, intact.